← Home

 Recognizing which side of this boundary a model falls on tells you whether you need a solver or a graph traversal.
 For model builders, the uniform-rate probe is the diagnostic: run it, check if positions with the same arc count get the same score, and you know immediately whether the model's strategic structure is purely topological or genuinely dynamic.

-The integer reduction is a practical tool for model development:
+The incidence reduction is a practical tool for model development:

 Validation.
 If you build a game model and the uniform-rate ODE groups positions correctly by incidence degree — same degree, same score; higher degree, higher score — your terminal transitions are correctly independent.
 If the grouping breaks, there's unintended resource coupling somewhere.